Written by Jonathan Cale - 24 Feb 2010

 Railway type and traffic

 This is a freight only line that at present (Jan 2010) sees two heavy tank trains per day.
 One inbound, one outbound.
-They usually are reliable as per the timings given in the 'Freightmaster' book but can run early, late or cancel at short notice!
+They usually are reliable but can run early, late or cancel at short notice!
 Patience and a wait is often required!!
 Generally on a Saturday the outbound train leaves about 10:00-10:15 and the inbound is at the railhead by 12:20.

 Power is provided by double head 66s or eratically by dwindling class 60s.